yuriy-chumak/ol/index.md

 **Otus Lisp** (Ol in short) is a purely[\*](#pure) functional dialect of Lisp.

-It implements an extended subset of [R<sup>7</sup>RS](https://www.r7rs.org) Scheme including, but not limited to, some of the [SRFI](http://srfi.schemers.org/).
+It implements an extended subset of [R<sup>7</sup>RS](https://www.r7rs.org) Scheme including, but not limited to, some of the [SRFI](http://srfi.schemers.org/)s.
 It's small, embeddable and crossplatform; can run in own sandbox (for systems with sandboxing support); provides a portable, high level way for calling the code written in another languages.
-You can use Otus Lisp on GNU/Linux, Windows, different Unixes and BSDs, Android and many other operation systems with various (i.e. x86/x86_64, arm, aarch64, mips, ppc) architectures.
+You can use Otus Lisp on GNU/Linux, Windows, different Unixes, kinds of BSDs, Android, webOS, Minoca and many other operation systems with various (i.e. x86/x86_64, arm, aarch64, mips, ppc) architectures and platforms (ODroid, LattePanda, etc.).

 ### Downloads
 Release **2.0** available to [download](https://github.com/yuriy-chumak/ol/releases).
 Happy LISPing!

+[Sep 2019]: Preparing release **2.1** which provides nice syntactic sugar for vectors (using []) and dictionaries (using {}), updated embed interface, better Web implementation (through asm.js) and other.

 ### Already tested platforms